Ctrlpanel-gg/docs/versioned_docs/version-0.9.1/Contributing/CTRLPanel Test.md

 :::

 This repository is using the Playwright framework to provide E2E to help developers of the project speed up development and provide a more stable and secure product.
-If you want to support and help us by adding tests, Playwright has a awesome documentation which you can find [here](https://playwright.dev/docs/intro), but below are some provided examples of basic Playwright testing incase you want to skip the documentation.
+If you want to support and help us by adding tests, Playwright has some awesome documentation which you can find [here](https://playwright.dev/docs/intro), but below are some provided examples of basic Playwright testing incase you want to skip the documentation.

 ## Setup
 ### Requirements
-- A version of Ctrlpanel that's already set up.
+- A instance of Ctrlpanel that's already set up.
-- A administrator & client account on your dashboard
+- A administrator account & client account on your dashboard
 - Basic knowledge of JS ([NodeJS](https://nodejs.org)) **OR** TS ([Typescript](https://www.typescriptlang.org/))
 - NodeJS v18 or newer